Tuesday, October 30, 2018

 Buck stumbled through the house, finally finding a door that led outside.
 Soft rain continued falling, a few rays of moonlight penetrating the cover of clouds.
 Reflections off the lake beckoned.
 Wobbling toward the water’s edge, he dribbled whiskey from his open mouth and down his neck, and then howled at the moon.
 When he reached the lake, he tripped on a cypress knee, tumbling into the mud.
 Revived by the dank odor of warm rain and rotting vegetation, he watched dull light radiate from a pinpoint across the lake.
 This time it wasn’t the moon.
 Even after rubbing his eyes, he couldn’t make it disappear.
 Instead, it grew larger, drawing ever closer.

-Sitting in the mud, too stunned to move, he swayed as the vague outline of a veil shrouded apparition floated toward him.
+Sitting in the mud, too stunned to move, he swayed as the vague outline of a veil-shrouded apparition floated toward him.
 He bit his lip, pain failing to convince him he was coherent.
-When the apparition stopped directly in front of him, he could see it was a girl.
+When the apparition stopped directly before him, he could see it was a girl.

 A translucent shawl clung to her thin frame, icy mist drifting around her shoulders, chilling warm night air.
 Tears flowed down her cheeks.
 When she reached out to him, his neck grew inexplicably warm.
 Aunt Emma’s brooch in his hand began pulsating with pink light as the translucent body of the ghostly vision gleamed brightly.